openfl/www.openfl.org/_posts/2014-10-10-future-of-flash.md

 ## This Week at Adobe MAX

 Ajay Shukla, Senior Product Manager for Flash Professional, let me help present "What's New and Upcoming in Flash Professional CC".
-If you were not able to hear the session, you can stream it [here](http://max.adobe.com/sessions/max-online/#/video/567).
+If you were not able to hear the session, you can stream it [here](http://max.adobe.com/sessions/max-online/#/video/567) (I come on at 25:36 if you really want to skip).

 Ajay and his team added support for "custom platforms," which is very exciting!
 I demonstrated OpenFL publishing Flash assets from Flash Professional to C++, Flash and HTML5 targets.